ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     # you will need to paste this path in the .cfg file you will be modifying next:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template
     # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg"
-    # For more help on filling the .cfg file, please refer to config/sample.cfg or the readme of Bindle repository
+    # For more help on filling the .cfg file, please refer to the section below
     $ vim config/aws.cfg
     # paste your key pem file contents, whatever you call it
     $ vim ~/.ssh/brian-oicr-3.pem